 Apple Cash — formerly Apple Pay Cash — is Apple's system for sending and receiving payments with Apple Pay through iMessage.
 Setting up Apple Cash also adds the new Apple Cash card to the Wallet app on your iPhone, letting you use the balance of that card to make payments in physical stores or online just as you would with any other credit or debit card attached to Apple Pay.

-If you have an Apple Card, your daily cash-back will be automatically added to your Apple Cash balance.
-From there, you can spend it anywhere that accepts contactless payments or transfer it out to your bank account.
+Your daily cash-back will be automatically added to your Apple Cash balance if you have an Apple Card.
+You can spend it anywhere that accepts contactless payments or transfer it to your bank account.

 Another neat feature of Apple Cash is Apple Cash Family, which lets parents set up Apple Cash for children and teens with limits, notifications, and the ability to lock an account.
-It's a good way to give younger folks more financial freedom without running the risk of huge bills at the end of the month.
+It's an excellent way to give younger folks more financial freedom without running the risk of huge bills at the end of the month.

 What is Apple Pay Express Transit?

 A lot of transit systems around the world have already implemented NFC-based tap-to-pay systems.
-One problem that the added security of Apple Pay introduced for these systems is the need to authorize contactless payments with a fingerprint, face scan, or passcode.
+One problem with Apple Pay's added security for these systems is the need to authorize contactless payments with a fingerprint, face scan, or passcode.
 This adds time at the gate per passenger and is a less-than-ideal experience.

 What is Apple Tap to Pay?